-The anticipated rate and amount of prepayments of principal, if any, to the Holders of the Certificates as a result of Optional Prepayments or Acceleration Events cannot be determined.
+principal amount of a debenture in the Pool, together with interest accrued to the Payment Date next following an Acceleration Event.
+See "Acceleration of The anticipated rate and amount of prepayments of principal, if any, to the Holders of the Certificates as a result of Optional Prepayments or Acceleration Events cannot be determined.
 The amount of Optional Prepayments may be influenced by a variety of economic factors, including a decrease in interest rates, which may make the prepayment of a debenture attractive to an SBIC.
-An Acceleration Event may result upon the occurrence of the events of default Procedure for Acceleration of Debentures."
+An Acceleration Event may result upon the occurrence of the events of default described under "Acceleration of Debentures ----Procedure for Acceleration of Debentures."
 The rate at which Acceleration Events are experienced may be influenced by a variety of economic factors, including but not limited to the weakening of national, regional and local economic conditions, changes or continued weakness in specific industry segments or the capability of management of an SBIC.